joshgerdes/jekyll-uno/_posts/2022-08-18-microsoft-azure-cost-optimization-tasks.md

 The right governance and oversight can help prevent Cloud sprawl and wasted consumption costs.

-To help get you started, I have put together a list of some optimization opportunities, that should be run regularly, items such as reviewing unassociated public IPs should be done Monthly _(along with Azure Advisor checks)_, and [Azure Reservation reviews](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/save-compute-costs-reservations?WT.mc_id=AZ-MVP-5004796 "What are Azure Reservations?") at least quarterly.
+To help get you started, I have put together a list of some optimization opportunities, that should be run regularly, items such as reviewing unassociated public IPs should be done Monthly _(along with Azure Advisor checks)_, and [Azure Reservation reviews](https://docs.microsoft.com/en-us/azure/cost-management-billing/reservations/save-compute-costs-reservations?WT.mc_id=AZ-MVP-5004796 "What are Azure Reservations?"){:target="_blank"} at least quarterly.

-> **_This is not an exhaustive list_**, and the use of [Azure Policy](https://docs.microsoft.com/en-us/azure/governance/policy/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Policy?") and [Azure Advisor](https://docs.microsoft.com/en-us/azure/advisor/advisor-overview?WT.mc_id=AZ-MVP-5004796 "Introduction to Azure Advisor") help supplement these tasks.
+> **_This is not an exhaustive list_**, and the use of [Azure Policy](https://docs.microsoft.com/en-us/azure/governance/policy/overview?WT.mc_id=AZ-MVP-5004796 "What is Azure Policy?"){:target="_blank"} and [Azure Advisor](https://docs.microsoft.com/en-us/azure/advisor/advisor-overview?WT.mc_id=AZ-MVP-5004796 "Introduction to Azure Advisor"){:target="_blank"} help supplement these tasks.
 >
 > If you have other tasks that you run, feel free to share them with the community in the page comments below.

-The [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview?WT.mc_id=AZ-MVP-5004796 "Overview of Microsoft Graph") and [KQL queries](https://luke.geek.nz/azure-resource-graph-explorer-and-the-powershell-azure-resource-graph "Azure Resource Graph Explorer and the PowerShell Azure Resource Graph ") can also be used in conjunction with PowerShell to pull recommendations straight out of Advisor, which can then be fed into reports, and the use of community tools such as the [Azure Optimization Engine](https://luke.geek.nz/azure/azure-optimization-engine "Azure Optimization Engine ") cannot be undervalued.
+The [Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview?WT.mc_id=AZ-MVP-5004796 "Overview of Microsoft Graph") and [KQL queries](https://luke.geek.nz/azure-resource-graph-explorer-and-the-powershell-azure-resource-graph "Azure Resource Graph Explorer and the PowerShell Azure Resource Graph "){:target="_blank"} can also be used in conjunction with PowerShell to pull recommendations straight out of Advisor, which can then be fed into reports, and the use of community tools such as the [Azure Optimization Engine](https://luke.geek.nz/azure/azure-optimization-engine "Azure Optimization Engine "){:target="_blank"} cannot be undervalued.

 #### Design